Olate, René, Ph.D.

 Youth and Latinos

-Dr. Olate, a native from Chile, has conducted cross-national research on youth programs in twelve countries of the Latin American and Caribbean regions.
-He has worked as an international consultant for the United Nations (United Nations Development Program and United Nations Volunteer) and the Inter-American Development Bank (IDB) in several countries.
+Dr. Olate, a native from Chile, has conducted cross-national research on youth programs in 12 countries of the Latin American and Caribbean regions.
+He has worked as an international consultant for the United Nations (United Nations Development Program and United Nations Volunteer), the Inter-American Development Bank (IDB), and the United States Agency for International Development (USAID) in several countries.
 Dr. Olate was an instructor and Director of the Inter American Institute for Social Development (INDES-BID) in Nicaragua, and an Instructor and Researcher at Pontifical Catholic University of Chile.
-He has also held a faculty position at Boston College Graduate School of Social Work.
-Dr. Olate’s scholarship focuses on youth violence, high-risk youth, Latino gangs, volunteerism, and community and youth development.
+He has held a faculty position at Boston College Graduate School of Social Work.
+He has also been a visiting professor in Chile, Ethiopia, and Nicaragua.
+Dr. Olate’s scholarship focuses on the intersections of youth violence and masculinities, high-risk youth, Latino gangs, and community and youth development.
 He has several peer-reviewed articles and book chapters in English and Spanish.